EricaMoreira/SlicerSemSeg/README.md

 #### Step 2

-Open 3D Slicer, and display the Python Interactor by clicking the button at the top right:
+Open 3D Slicer (from inside your Applications folder), and display the Python Interactor by clicking the button at the top right:

 ![Picture5](https://user-images.githubusercontent.com/43005886/63350938-9a9f8b00-c35e-11e9-9602-1b19f3017fc3.png)